What has been done will be done again, there is nothing new under the sun.

 I ask, “Did one of my old buddies get an ad job in New York?”

-And what about all those thoughts I’ve been gathering over the years, scribbled on scraps and tossed into decorative baskets for another time?
+I ask, what about all those thoughts I’ve been gathering over the years, scribbled on scraps of paper and tossed into decorative baskets for another time?
 Have they been gathering me?

-When my husband banned my buying more baskets, he was subliminally stating what I knew to be true: the baskets were not going to systematize me into creating meaningful passages for my personal and public use.
+When my husband banned me from buying more baskets, he was subliminally stating what I knew to be true: those baskets were not going to systematize me into creating meaningful passages for my personal and public use.

 Then again, had I only rewritten what I had read previous to theirs?